ssarkisy/Delta-Theory/VAULT_STRUCTURE.md

 To keep the vault stable and traceable:

 1. Respect triadic recursion (no unanchored folders)

 2. If adding a new concept, determine:

     - What layer it belongs to (Structure / Void / Awareness)

     - What role it plays (primitive, function, modulation, interface, etc.)

 3. All files should use **Obsidian-compatible Markdown**

 4. Use internal links (`[[Like This]]`) to connect notes

 5. See [[README.md]]  and [[CONTRIBUTORS.md]] for more
+## Assets

+Attachments follow two placement modes:

+- Per‑note assets: store next to the note in a subfolder named `_assets/` (Obsidian setting: Default location for new attachments → "In subfolder next to current file").
+- Shared assets: use `Delta Theory/90 - Assets/` for logos, canonical diagrams, and widely reused media.

+Conventions:
+- Prefix filenames with the note slug; keep diagram source with export (e.g., `.drawio` + `.svg`).
+- Promote frequently reused assets from local `_assets/` to `90 - Assets/` to reduce duplication.

 ---